AcademySoftwareFoundation/openexr/website/install.rst

 ~~~~~~~~~~~~~~

 OpenEXR can optionally use the TBB library as the default global
 thread pool as a thread provider.
+This allows applications which also
+use TBB for other purposes to lower the number of active threads.
+With
+high core count machines more prevalent, this can signficantly lower
+the number of active threads and so the improve available resources
+especially when compiling with a static library and using plugins
+which use OpenEXR.

-This assumes the OneAPI version of
+This is disabled by default, but when turned on, assumes the OneAPI
-TBB which provides cmake modules.
-This ONLY changes the global thread
+version of TBB which provides cmake modules.
+This ONLY changes the
-pool as otherwise this can cause mutex deadlocks if you create other
+global thread pool as otherwise this can cause mutex deadlocks if you
-ThreadPools thinking that they are separate threads (i.e. the previous
+create other ThreadPools thinking that they are separate threads (i.e.
-use case), but TBB shares actual threads and uses an arena to control
+the previous use case), but TBB shares actual threads and uses an
-thread usage.
+arena to control thread usage.

-To enable this, simple set the flag during config:
+To enable this, set the flag during config:

 .. code-block::